-A cervical screening is a way of checking if there are any abnormal (unusual) cells on the cervix (the entrance to the womb from the vagina).
+A cervical screening (a smear test) is a way of checking if there are any abnormal (unusual) cells in the cervix.
+Abnormal cells can be a sign of cancer.

-It is your choice whether to have this check or not.
+It is your choice whether to have cervical screening or not.

 Why do I need to do the test before getting pregnant?